Antoniolm/AnimationSystem-OpenGL/README.md

-# CelShadingTFM
+# Animation system in OpenGL (TFM)
-Repositorio for testing and creation of an algorithm of cel shading
+Repository for testing and creation of a complex animation system.